phaserjs/phaser/README.md

 * Group.moveUp(child) will move a child up the display list, swapping with the child above it.
 * Group.moveDown(child) will move a child down the display list, swapping with the child below it.
 * Device.windowsPhone is now tested for.
+* The Debug panel now works in WebGL mode.
+Pay attention to the warning at the top of the Debug docs (feature request #499)

 Updates: